kubeshop/testkube/docs/docs/articles/test-workflows-creating.md

 `testkube run testworkflow TEST_WORKFLOW_NAME -f`

 ### Delete
-The Test Workflow can be deleted using the `testkube delete testworkflow` command using Test Workflow name:
+The Test Workflow can be deleted using the `testkube delete testworkflow` command using the Test Workflow name:
 `testkube delete testworkflow TEST_WORKFLOW_NAME`

 ### Alias